worlddemocrats/federation/STRATEGIC_PLAN.md

 **Mission**: Our mission is to establish a democratic world government.

 ## Core Values
-- **Focus on Impact and Global Relevance**: We address the most critical global issues, with initiatives generating substantial worldwide benefits.
+- **Focus on Impact and Global Relevance**: We address the world's most critical issues, with initiatives that generate significant global benefits.
 - **Inclusivity and Participatory Democracy**: We create a platform for diverse voices and inclusive decision-making.
-- **Innovation and Adaptability**: We leverage leading-edge technologies, novel methods, and groundbreaking ideas.
+- **Innovation and Adaptability**: We leverage cutting-edge technologies, groundbreaking ideas, and novel methodologies.
 - **Openness, Transparency, and Accountability**: We operate with an unwavering commitment to openness, transparency, and accountability.
-- **Unity and Global Collaboration**: We champion unity, cooperation, and collective purpose on a global scale.
+- **Unity and Global Collaboration**: We promote unity, cooperation and common purpose on a global scale.

 ## Market Landscape and Competitors